AlibabaCloudDocs/ots/intl.en-US/Function Introduction/Search Index/API operations/Parallel scan.md

             /*
              * Retry if the operation fails.
 If the caller of this function has a retry mechanism or you do not want to retry if the operation fails, you can ignore this part.
              * To ensure availability, we recommend that you restart parallel scan tasks when exceptions occur.
-The parallel scan task starts as a new one.
+The parallel scan task starts from the beginning.
              * The following exceptions may occur when you send a parallel scan request:
              * 1. Exceptions of the session occur on the server side.
 The error code is OTSSessionExpired.
              * 2. Exceptions such as a network exception occur on the client side.